 The area was much favoured by such literary lights as Tennyson, Turner and later Arthur Ransome, author of the much loved children's series of novels The Swallows & Amazons.
 Each drew inspiration from the surrounds where the views give a deep sense of the power and beauty of the Lake District landscape.
 Today each cottage offers guests the perfect destination set in one of the finest locations in the central Lake District, where the view is filled by the high peaks of Coniston's mountain range, reflected in deep waters.

-The ambience is modern with light streaming through the arched courtyard doorway which opens into the sitting room.
-Very well furnished with its leather contemporary sofa and arm chairs drawn around a log burning stove giving a glow in winter.
+The ambience is modern with light streaming through the arched courtyard doorway, which opens into the sitting room.
+Very well furnished with large contemporary sofas drawn around a log-burning stove giving a glow in winter.

 The grounds are fantastic.
-To the front, guests have a private paddock, solely for use by Tinkler Becks guests.
-The courtyard is shared by the other cottages.
+To the front, guests have a private paddock, solely for use by Tinkler Becks Farm guests.
+The courtyard is shared by the other cottages, however there is a patio area just for Tinkler Beck Farm set out with garden table and chairs.
 The vista opens to a magnificent view of the lake and mountain.
-Down at the lake shore you can picnic and swim in the gentle water, and there are three jetties to moor your own or hired boats.
+Down at the lakeshore you can picnic and swim in the gentle water, and there are three jetties to moor your own or hired boats.

 All in all the cottages of the Tent Lodge Estate offer the perfect holiday, offering guests that rare element of fine accommodation, views of our magnificent mountains, private lake access and all set in the heart of Cumbria's Lake District.

 - Guests may bring their own craft to a maximum of 26ft.
 The jetties lie across a meadow.

 - Jetty fee for boats and dinghies £25 to include 4x4 tow if required.

 - Please include any fees when you send the booking form.